Slum Rehabilitation Act 1995

 The Slum Rehabilitation Act 1995 was passed by the government of the Indian state Maharashtra to protect the rights of swamp dwellers and promote the development of swamp areas.
 The Act protected from eviction, anyone who could produce a document proving they lived in the city of Mumbai before January 1995, regardless if they lived on the swamp or other kinds of marsh land.
 The ACT was the result of policy development that included grassroots slum dweller organisations, particularly SPARC.

 Through the Act, pavement dwellers were for the first time accepted into the classification of households that are entitled to land for relocation.
 Following the enactment of this legislation, the government of Maharashtra and the Municipal Corporation of Greater Mumbai set out a special policy for planning the relocation of the 20,000 households, using the information from a census Mahila Milan and NSDF completed in 1995.

+Overview

+The legislation was passed in reaction to the proliferation of slums in Indian cities, where a large section of the population lives in cramped, unsanitary circumstances with no access to essential services such as water, sewage, and power.
+The UN's definition of slums - those that live under one roof and lack basic amenities such as: durable housing, sufficient living area; access to improved water, access to sanitation facilities and secure tenure.
+The act establishes a framework for slum redevelopment with the goal of improving living conditions for slum people while simultaneously supporting urban growth.